ZEISS-PiWeb/PiWeb-Api/_pages/0121-restapi-dataservice-serviceInformation.md

 Service information requests always have the smallest response time and are therefore well suited for checking the connection.
 Fetching the service information doesn't require authentication.
 The first service information request triggers the calculation of the database statistics.
 Since the service information call returns immediately the values ```partCount```, ```characteristicsCount```, ```measurementsCount``` and ```valuesCount``` are empty in the first response.
 These values will be set once the statistics have been calculated; usually on the second call.

-The returned ServiceInformation object contains of the following properties:
+The returned ServiceInformation object consists of the following properties:

 {% capture table %}
 Property | Description